 9. Moss Wall in Pandora, Animal Kingdom

 This is a new edition to the Disney Walls trend and can be found in Pandora: The World of Avatar in Animal Kingdom.
-If you didn’t fancy waiting a few hours for the Avatar Flight of Passage ride, then you can have some fun snapping some shots around the area.
+If you didn’t fancy waiting a few hours for the Avatar Flight of Passage ride, then you can have some fun snapping some photos around the area.

 The Moss Wall or Mossy Wall, can easily be found next to Pongu Pongu in the Valley of Mo’ara.
 You’ll recognise the green moss and colourful night blossom.
 There’s even a bench to sit on next to it!